wp-plugins/google-quick-ratings/readme.txt

 Note: Rating function is voluntarily limited to authors (only authors can rate, and not visitors) through the admin panel, in order to remain as light as possible.

 Main functionnalilties
-- Rating from 0 to 5, with a 0.5 step, in the post edit screen,/n
+- Rating from 0 to 5, with a 0.5 step, in the post edit screen,\n
 - Use of Google snippets to help Google to display ratings in search results,
 - Rating tags detected in Google Webmaster Data Highlighter tools,
 - No use of javascript / ajax to improve loading,